Last Updated on March 27, 2023

 They are usually calm and would be satisfied with half an hour walk or tossing a ball to them every few days.

 If, however, your pup loves to chew, consider purchasing a few tough and safe chewy toys.
-There are sites that provide a subscription box of dog toys, with costs ranging from $25 to $50 a month.
+There are sites that provide a subscription box of dog toys ranging from $25 to $50 a month.

 A large part of your money will be spent getting all the supplies you need for your new puppies, such as food and water bowls, leashes, ID tags, dog beds, toys, poop bags, brushes, shampoos, and other miscellaneous items.